ReactiveBayes/RxInfer.jl/docs/src/manuals/debugging.md

     addons = (AddonMemory(),)
 )
 ```
-Now we have access to the massages when we get the result posterior.
-With running result.posteriors[:θ]
+Now we have access to the massages with running result.posteriors[:θ]:

 ![Addons_messages](../assets/img/debugging_messages.png)